 |Should have Cost||$39,765.25||$70,999.26|

 Travel is possible.
 There are ways to travel the world and experience it for way less money than you think.
-You just have to know that hacks to figure out how to get extremely reduced airfare and hotels.
+You just have to know the Basic Travel Strategies to figure out how to get extremely reduced airfare and hotels.
 The purpose of this article is for a brief overview of trips that are possible.
 We have more detailed articles we will link to with the specific how-to’s.
-If you have never heard of travel hacking, download our completely free guidebook.
-This is the Ultimate Guidebook To Super Cheap Travel and it will give you an overview of Travel Hacking.
-If you haven’t already, be sure to Join our Insiders Facebook Group- Basic Travel 101- Points, Miles & More and follow us on Instagram.
+If you have never heard of Basic Travel Credit Card Strategies, download our completely free guidebook.
+This is the Ultimate Guidebook To Super Cheap Travel and it will give you an overview of Traveling on points.
+If you haven’t already, be sure to Join our Insiders Facebook Group- Basic Travel 101- Points, Miles & More and follow us on Instagram @BasicTravelCouple.

 So without further ado, our year in review of where in the world points took us, and how they can take you places too!